Big White Ski Resort is the highest peak in the Thompson Okanagan Highlands, east of the Coast Mountains and west of the Rockies.

 Champagne Powder in Big White

 Sheltered from moisture-laden Pacific air by the Coast Mountains, Big White gets an average of 750cm/25ft of snow each year.
 But this snow is dry and fluffy – the famous champagne powder – completely different from snow at resorts closer to the ocean like Whistler Blackcomb.
-These conditions have repeatedly won Big White accolades from Ski Canada Magazine and the readers of Condé Nast Traveller have named it the "Best Powder in North America."
+These conditions have repeatedly won Big White accolades from Ski Canada Magazine and the readers of Condé Nast Traveller have named it the "Best Snow in North America."

 Ski Canada has also awarded Big White "Best Tree Skiing" and "Best Glade Skiing."
 The Englemann spruce and lodgepole pine forest has been carefully thinned to permit skiing and boarding among the trees almost everywhere on the mountain.
 At higher elevations, individual trees become completely encased in snow, creating the "snow ghosts" that the resort is known for.